 - Somebody is dunking on us on Twitter because our docs are wrong, so a product manager dug into it – but it turns out they’re only wrong for Android.

-- We can’t test a promising new improvement because it needs to be on all platforms at once, and those dinguses on the Windows team are 6 weeks behind.
+- We can’t test a new improvement because it needs to be on all platforms at once, and those dinguses on the Windows team are 6 weeks behind.

 - A terminology gap between the iOS and Android product teams led to a nasty bug being live on iOS for 5 weeks, when the Android team had already pushed a trivial fix.